kailash-manasarovar/statement/docs/timeline/2021/july.md

     - I now believe Elaine was targeted online like I was, using NLP and sentiment manipulation and possibly drugs and poisons.
     - I believe she was driven to suicide.
     - Is something extremely sinister going on in Dénia?
-    - Did criminal sex gangs simply walk in and take over a small town gone very wrong?
+    - Did criminal sex gangs simply walk in and take over a small town already gone very wrong?
     - Did the criminally insane realize they could do whatever the hell they liked to the good people of Dénia, and get away with it?

 - Elaine was a British woman I used to work for in Dénia.
 She ran the English Studio academy there.